-The public reports illustrate percent changes in measures.
+The public reports illustrate percentage changes in measures.
 In each report, the percent change is calculated against the mean actual performance for each measure in the reference year.
 The basic calculation for a given mean rate in year i, with a reference mean rate (ref) is:

-Percent change $$(i) = \frac{\text{Mean rate } (i) - \text{Mean rate } (\text{ref})}{\text{Mean rate } (\text{ref})}$$
+$Percent change (i) = \frac{Mean rate (i) - Mean rate (ref)}{Mean rate (ref)}$

-For the Comparing Processes and Outcomes report, percent change in mean performance for each of the years (i), 2013 through 2018 is calculated against mean performance in the reference year 2012.
-As such, the percent change values in this report indicate the degree to which actual performance in a given year for a measure is higher (positive %), the same (0%), or lower (negative %), as compared to the mean measure performance in 2012, the baseline year for trends in this report.
+For the Comparing Processes and Outcomes report, percent change in mean performance for each of the years (i), 2014 through 2019, is calculated against mean performance in the reference year, 2013.
+As such, the percent change values in this report indicate the degree to which actual performance in a given year for a measure is higher (positive %), the same (0%), or lower (negative %), as compared to the mean measure performance in 2013, the baseline year for trends is this report.

-For the Transition to Medicare report, percent change in mean performance for years i, two years before transition year (year -2) through two years after transition (year +2), is calculated against mean performance in the reference year, which is the year a member first transitions from commercial to Medicare primary insurance (year 0).
-As such, the percent change values in this report indicate the degree to which actual performance in a given year before or after first transition to Medicare as primary insurance for a measure is higher (positive %), the same (0%), or lower (negative %), as compared to the mean measure performance during the year of first transition to Medicare as primary insurance, the baseline year for trends in this report.
+For the Transition to Medicare report, percent change in mean performance for years (i), two years before transition (Year -2) through two years after transition (Year +2), is calculated against mean performance in the reference year, which is the year a member first transitions from commercial to Medicare primary insurance (Year 0).
+As such, the percent change values in this report indicate the degree to which actual performance in a given year before or after first transition to Medicare as primary insurance for a measure is higher (positive %), the same (0%), or lower (negative %), as compared to the mean measure performance during the year of first transition to Medicare as primary insurance, the baseline year for trends is this report.